 b.
 Each lecture style presentation is allocated 17 minutes.
 You should spend about 15 minutes for

 presentation of the problem, the background, the innovative approach, the new results and the

-file, so as not to exceed the 17 minute time.
-Typically, one (1) illustration is presented in three (3)
+file, so as not to exceed the 15 minute time.
+Typically, one (1) illustration is presented in one to

-minutes.
-Additional illustrations could be prepared to support possible answers to attendees' questions.
+two minutes.
+Additional illustrations could be prepared to support possible answers to

 illustrations should support the presentation; they should not be simply read by the presenter.